Digital research infrastructure

 Digital research infrastructure underpins the research and innovation ecosystem and is a critical system for researchers, policymakers and innovators.

-It enables researchers, policy makers and innovators to solve problems, and to analyse and understand complex topics on any subject, including:
+It enables researchers, policymakers and innovators to solve problems, and to analyse and understand complex topics on any subject, including:

 • physics